 MySQLi Database Connection In PHP

 MySQLi stands for MySQL Improved.
-MySQLi is relational database driver which provides an interface with MySQL database.
+MySQLi is a relational database driver which provides an interface with MySQL database.
 MySQLi provides both ways for procedural and object-oriented.

 MySQLi gives you prepared statements – a safer way of sending data to MySQL and protecting you from SQL injection.